TDMA Routing on a Hypercube

 What Falls Out

 No collision detection.
-Link ownership is determined by the schedule.
 Two nodes never try to transmit on the same link simultaneously.

 No backoff or retries.
 Collisions don’t happen, so recovery logic doesn’t exist.